Privacy Policy

 • Within your organization — Your group leaders, ministry directors, campus pastors, and organization administrators can see information appropriate to their role, as governed by our role-based access control system.

-• Service providers — With third-party vendors who assist us in operating the Service (as described in Section 5), subject to confidentiality obligations.
+• Service providers — With third-party vendors who assist us in operating the Service (as described in Section 5), subject to confidentiality, purpose-limitation, security, and data-protection obligations.

 • Legal requirements — If required by law, regulation, legal process, or government request.